Resident Undergraduate Application

-All transcripts submitted by mail must arrived in an official sealed from the issuing institution.
+All transcripts submitted by mail must arrive in an official sealed envelope from the issuing institution.

 Please note: unofficial transcripts may be submitted for the admissions committee to begin a preliminary evaluation of an application.
 Official transcripts will be required to provide an official offer of admission.

 Let’s get going!
 We are here to support you during the admissions process.
 If you have any questions, please contact us at 1-877-350-2100 or firstname.lastname@example.org for assistance.

 Students are expected to enter the College with a level of technology competency sufficient to function effectively in the program.
 Proficiency is defined as a comfort and knowledge of using email, navigating the Internet, and basic word processing skills.
 Students must be able to use message boards or computer conferencing tools to communicate with others, download and upload files, and attach files to email.
 Students are required to have full-time access to a computer that has a reliable Internet connection.

 Students wishing to defer matriculation may do so by sending a written request to the Director of Admission.
 Matriculation will be postponed for up to a full academic year, subject to successful completion of any academic work undertaken during that time.

 High school students who enrolled in college-level credit from regionally accredited US colleges or universities for courses in which a grade of C or the equivalent was obtained.
 Students desiring to transfer such credits should contact the Office of Admissions to determine the applicability of this policy to their educational background.
 Once enrolled, students work with their academic advisor to determine how their transfer credits will apply to their degree plan.